Church Planter - China

 At this time, I was very assured that God had through His servants called me to minister.
 After passing the church’s approval, I launched into this path and had continued in it up until today.
 There have been times of weakness and setbacks, but the grace of God has continually compelled me to persevere.

 Testimony of Missionary’s Wife

-When in college, my faith experienced a big impact, that is, I came in contact with Reformed theology.
-This gave me a deep, systematic understanding of my faith, and further strengthened my faith in God and commitment to Jesus, as well as clarified what is my role as a sister in both family and the church.
+When in college, my faith experienced a significant impact, that is, I came in contact with Reformed theology, which gave me a deep, systematic understanding of my faith, and further strengthened my faith in God and commitment to Jesus, as well as clarified what is my role as a sister in both family and the church.
 Therefore, I am very thankful to God that He caused me to be born into a godly Christian home, to receive the Reformed faith, and to have a firmer foundation in my Christian life.